ue22-p23/web/notebooks/32-builtin-types-nb.md

 ```

 and a notable example is e.g. when iterating over the result of `element.querySelectorAll()`
-that we'll see in the next chapter, but it's worth outlining this already (and see also the cheatsheet)
+that we'll see in the next chapter, but it's worth outlining this already - [see also the cheatsheet](cheatsheet)
 ````

 +++